• Skip to primary navigation

 Habitat

-I find these growing in the fall when chickens and hens are fruiting, since they seem to like areas with white oak like chanterelles, and plenty of other mushrooms.
-Sometimes dozens, sometimes one or two, but they are easy to instantly identify with their whitish-cream cap and dark purple to light purple gills and of course, their very fibrous stem.
+I find these growing in the late summer and fall when chicken of the woods and hen of the woods are fruiting, since they seem to like areas with white and red oaks like chanterelles, and plenty of other mushrooms where I live.
+Sometimes dozens, sometimes one or two, but they are easy to identify with their whitish-cream cap and dark purple to light purple gills and of course, their very fibrous stem.

 Purple Laccaria Mushroooms or Laccara Ochropurpurea